Frost-Lee/Now-You-Hear-Me/README.md

 # Now You Hear Me
 Now You Hear Me is a Swift Playground application that can let the user to define their own sequence, visualize it and make music with it.
 Why don't give it a try?

 __Since this repository uses [Git LFS](https://git-lfs.github.com), you need to clone instead of downloading zip of the repository to run it.
-There will be problem otherwise since the audio files would be missing.__
+There will be problem otherwise since the content of the audio files will be unexpected.__

 ![Now You Hear Me](http://144.202.103.127:1910/bloghost/pMuFtETnMqtXNx5drLuH25.jpeg)